devindevin278/Konnichi-WOAH/README.md

 A captivating Japanese language learning platform!
 Are you looking for an easy and fun way to learn Japanese?
 Look no further than Konnichiwoah!
 We offer a wide range of exciting features to help you master the Japanese language with ease and effectiveness.

+Konnichi-WOAH! is an online Japanese language learning platform designed for students, teachers, and administrators.
+This README provides an overview of the website's features and functionality.

+## Key Features

+### For Students

+- Accessible home page with easy navigation.
+- Learn page featuring interactive games, a notebook for conversational Japanese, flashcards for hiragana and katakana, and a leaderboard to track progress.
+- Article page offering a wide range of articles in English and Japanese for reading practice.
+- Teacher page to find qualified instructors for advanced language learning.
+- Profile section for personalizing user information.

+### For Teachers

+- Accessible home page with easy navigation.
+- Notification section to manage student registrations efficiently.
+- Article section providing teaching resources and materials.
+- Profile section for maintaining and updating personal information.

+### For Administrators

+- Accessible home page with easy navigation.
+- Verify Teacher section to review and verify qualifications of potential instructors.
+- Article section with full control for adding and editing content.
+- Profile section for managing personal information securely.

+## Technologies Used

+- Laravel : PHP framework for backend development.
+- MySQL : Database management system.
+- Bootstrap : Frontend CSS framework.
+- Socialite : Authentication library for social logins.
+- Other dependencies as listed in the project's `composer.json` and `package.json` files.

 # Website Installation Guide

 This guide provides step-by-step instructions on how to install and set up your Konnichi-WOAH! website, a Japanese language learning website, using Visual Studio Code (VSCode) and Laravel framework.
 It assumes that you have already installed XAMPP, Laravel, and have a basic understanding of Laravel's directory structure and concepts.